baileyluTCD/rp2040nix/docs/src/getting_started.md

 And restart your shell session with `exec bash` (or whatever your equivalent is).

-## WSL
+## Windows Subsystem For Linux

-If you do not already have an existing WSL install and wish to use Nix, it makes sense to grab the full WSL NixOS image and install that instead of layering Nix on top of a distro like Ubuntu.
+If you do not already have an existing [WSL](https://learn.microsoft.com/en-us/windows/wsl/about) install and wish to use Nix, it makes sense to grab the full WSL NixOS image and install that instead of layering Nix on top of a distro like Ubuntu.

 First, follow the [NixOS WSL Install Guide](https://nix-community.github.io/NixOS-WSL/).